popolonfr/Roms-Collection-Maker/README.md

 Run "2- Build the Rom.bat" to create the final ROM **".\Build\LoadThis.rom"**. to load it on the SCC Cartridge Flash-ROM, use [FL.COM](https://github.com/gdx-msx/FL/tree/master/FL-V133) from version 1.33.

+## Note

+ROMs such as King Valley 2, Metal Gear 2, Pennant 2 use floppy disks for backups.
+If when running the ROM the message "No enough memory" occurs, it is probably that an additional disk or card reader (Sunrise, Carnivor or others) is present.
+Disconnect it and run the ROM again.

 &copy; 2023 popolon-fr